Delaware Quilts

 Follow this diagram to put your Old Maid's Puzzle block together.

-Here is a wall hanging I made with Old Maid's Puzzle blocks
+Here is a wall hanging I made with three color Old Maid's Puzzle blocks

 Here are the cuts needed to make Old Maid's Puzzles in many different sizes (smaller & larger):